-Publications by Alex de Waal.
+Publications by Alex de Waal

-is the Research Director of the World Peace Foundation and lead researcher on the How Mass Atrocities End project.
-She previously worked as Research Director for the U.S. Holocaust Memorial Museum’s Committee on Conscience.
-She led the Museum’s research and projects on contemporary threats of genocide, including curating an interactive installation From Memory to Action: Meeting the Challenge of Genocide Today
+(Cambridge University Press 2016).
+She has published on issues related to the 1992 – 1995 war in Bosnia, mass atrocities and genocide, and how museums can engage on human rights issues.
+She previously worked as Research Director for the U.S. Holocaust Memorial Museum’s Committee on Conscience, where she led the Museum’s research and projects on contemporary threats of genocide, including curating an exhibition, From Memory to Action: Meeting the Challenge of Genocide Today

-Publications by Bridget Conley-Zilkic
+Publications by Bridget Conley